vesellov/bitdust.docs.old/api.md

          'value_used_total': '82.93 MB'}

 You can also access those methods with API alias:
-    filemanager_{method name}()
-More info will be added soon.
+    filemanager_{mode}()

 ### backups\_update()

-A method to restart backup_monitor() Automat and fire "synchronize" process with remote nodes.
+Sends "restart" event to backup_monitor() Automat, this should start "data synchronization" process with remote nodes.

     {'status': 'OK', 'result': 'the main loop has been restarted'}

 ### backups\_list()

-Return a whole tree of files and folders in the catalog.
+Returns a whole tree of files and folders in the catalog.

     {'status': 'OK',
       'result': [